matrix-org/synapse/docs/modules/password_auth_provider_callbacks.md

 ```

 The login type and field names should be provided by the user in the
 request to the `/login` API.
-[The spec](https://matrix.org/docs/spec/client_server/latest#authentication-types)
+[The Matrix specification](https://matrix.org/docs/spec/client_server/latest#authentication-types)
 defines some types, however user defined ones are also allowed.

-The callback is passed the `user` field provided by the client (which might not be in `@username:server` form),
+The callback is passed the `user` field provided by the client (which might not be in
-the login type, and a dictionary of login secrets passed by the client.
+`@username:server` form), the login type, and a dictionary of login secrets passed by
+the client.

 If the authentication is successful, the module must return the user's Matrix ID (e.g.
-`@alice:example.com`) and optionally a callback to be called with the response to the `/login` request.
+`@alice:example.com`) and optionally a callback to be called with the response to the
-If the module doesn't wish to return a callback, it must return `None` instead.
+`/login` request.
+If the module doesn't wish to return a callback, it must return `None`
+instead.

 If the authentication is unsuccessful, the module must return `None`.